 - Look for alternatives

 - Unhappy with the treatment they received

-In some cases, one or more competitor(s) can offer better customer experience or better pricing.
+In some cases, while working with an account-based marketing agency, one or more competitor(s) can offer better customer experience or better pricing addressing their pain points.

 If a company delivers poor customer service, customers are highly likely to take their business somewhere else.
 Some of the most common customer service compliant include representatives repeating themselves, customers waiting too long to speak with a real person, or representatives not being able to answer a customer’s questions.